About Amarillo Bay

 We produce Amarillo Bay using the best practices we can, with correct HTML and correct use of CSS and Javascript wherever possible.
 This page, and most pages, are certified by W3C to contain correct HTML 4.01 Strict.

-Amarillo Bay is produced using the EditPlus editor and Firefox browser (and later checked for usability on Microsoft Internet Explorer, Google Chrome, Apple Safari, and Opera).
-Files are uploaded using WS_FTP.
-Links are checked by W3C Markup Validation Service.
+Amarillo Bay is produced using the EditPlus editor and Google Chrome, (and later checked for usability on Firefox browser, Microsoft Internet Explorer, Apple Safari, and Opera).
+Files are uploaded using FileZilla.
+Links are checked by W3C Link Checker.
 The Amarillo Bay Web site is hosted by Hurricane Electric.

-No electrons were killed in the production of this Web site.
+All electrons used in the production of this Web site were recycled.